NAJNEENGB/Decentralized-Blockchain-Based-Secured-E-Voting-System/README.md

 # 3. Open Ganache
-Open Ganache GUI client that can be downloaded from above link.
+Open Ganache GUI client that you have downloaded and installed from above link.
 It will start your local Blockchain instance which can be used in creating accounts in MetaMask.

 # 4. Deploy Election Smart Contract